Goldendoodle Blog Banner

 4-6 Months: Peak Growth Velocity

-The goldendoodle's growth reaches maximum speed during this period, requiring careful nutrition management and exercise restriction to protect developing joints.
+The doodle's growth reaches maximum speed during this period, requiring careful nutrition management and exercise restriction to protect developing joints.

 Key considerations: